Keyboard shortcuts

 Userspace Device Emulator

-The userspace program creates the PCIe device and handles MMIO operations:
+The userspace program creates the PCIe device, establishes the event channel, and handles MMIO operations.

 /*